 Data visualisation applied: The case for assessment results

 While business and management intelligence reporting has been an early adopter of best practice data visualisation practices, assessment reporting has, we would argue, lagged behind.
 Perhaps it is a necessary function of the work we do as IO Practitioners.
 The data gathered by assessments is sensitive and highly confidential.
 It also requires expert interpretation and guidance.

 But it would be doing the discipline of IO Psychology a disservice if we do not heed the growing field of data visualisation.
 At TTS, we believe that old ways of reporting assessment results may at best, confuse or frustrate potential consumers, and at worst, subvert the scientific rigour of the discipline (by for instance, prioritising clinical judgement over mechanical decision-making).

 We look forward to a future where best-practice data visualisation practices are integrated into assessment reporting.
 This will require new technologies that will allow consumers of assessment data to interact with results in new ways, and to decide how they journey through their data.

-Going into 2019, we’re excited to continue this work and will be partnering with clients in testing our new interactive reporting systems with potential users.
-If you’re interested to take part in this ground-breaking work, why not drop us a line at email@example.com?
+We’re excited to continue this work and will be partnering with clients in testing our new interactive reporting systems with potential users.
+If you’re interested to take part in this ground-breaking work, why not drop us a line at firstname.lastname@example.org?